enricosada/openfsharp-workshop/docs/migration.md

 Best way is:

-- first add .net standard/.net core in parallel to existing, until the final package support it
+- first add .net standard/.net core in parallel to existing, until the final package support it (with merge of packages)
 - add cross targeting to new added project, to support .net standard and previous framework
 - generate the package with all framework from the new project
 - remove the old projects